 If you have a preference for a scented pet shampoo, you can add pet-safe fragrance oils.
 I have seen some “shampoo recipes” that add fragrance in the form of essential oils.
 While I understand that you may want to smell that shampoo smell, I choose to skip that.
 The whole point of this is to eliminate all those things that can irritate delicate skin.

-However, if you do choose to do this, stick with an organic essential oil, do your homework to make sure it’s safe for your pet, and use it sparingly.
+However, if you do choose to do this, stick with an organic essential oil and not a synthetic.
+Of course, you must do your homework to make sure it’s safe for your pet, and use it sparingly.
+Cats, in particular, have sensitivities to these scents.

 You will find that this DIY oatmeal shampoo for your cat or dog will leave your pet’s skin clearer and calmer, her coat will be shinier, and she will smell fresh (but not perfumed).